szczyglis-dev/gpt3-py/README.md

 # GPT3-py

-**GPT-py is a Bring-Your-Own-Key terminal application written in Python 3, allowing easy interaction with the OpenAI's GPT-3 artificial intelligence.
+**"GPT3-py" is a Bring-Your-Own-Key terminal application written in Python 3, allowing easy interaction with the OpenAI's GPT-3 artificial intelligence.
 The application provides a chat mode in the form of a configurable chatbot, as well as additional functions such as generating code in several different languages (Python, C++, C#, Java, Javascript, PHP, Assembly, SQL and Bash), translating the code into a human language, generating Linux and Windows commands based on the description and much more.
 The application is easy to configure and can be extended with your own features.**

 >**INFO: The application requires your own API key to work and is intended for home use on a local machine.**